 The Rosewood Nature Study Area is a 220-acre City of Reno owned restoration area and public-access natural space that is leased and operated by the Truckee Meadows Parks Foundation.
 The Nature Study Area hosts an ongoing project restoring a decomissioned golf course into a functioning Great Basin wetland habitat.
-The Nature Study Area is open between 8:00am and 7:00pm Monday through Saturday and features a visitor center open between 11:00am and 6:30pm Tuesday through Saturday.
+The trails here are open 8:00am to 4:00pm on Mondays, and 8:00am to 7:00pm Tuesday through Saturday, featuring a visitor center open between 9:00am and 6:00pm Tuesday through Saturday.

 Trails, a visitor center, educational activities, and tables/benches.

 Click the image to read each topic's full text!